 Then it dawned on me: he’s singing!
 I was so stressed that my preschooler’s happy song actually annoyed me.
 Things had to change.

-That incident happened more than 10 years ago, but I remember how exhausted I was.
+That incident happened a dozen years ago, but I remember how exhausted I was feeling.
 My need for self-care, rest and fun had been on the back burner for too long.
 When I finally did ask for help, I was abrupt and angry.